Fundamentals

 L0 — Sideload (works today)

 The IDE does nothing special.
-OXP installs as a regular extension via the IDE's own CLI or extension directory.
-The VS Code adapter handles everything.
+OXP installs as a regular extension via the IDE's CLI or extension directory.
+The VS Code and JetBrains adapters handle everything from within the IDE.

 L1 — Registry Adapter